- + 59Images

 |Engine (upto)||999 cc|

-Nissan Magnite Price: The Magnite is priced between Rs 5.85 lakh and Rs 10.56 lakh (ex-showroom Delhi).
+Nissan Magnite Price: Nissan has priced the Magnite from Rs 5.97 lakh to Rs 10.79 lakh (ex-showroom Delhi).

-Nissan Magnite Variants: The sub-4m SUV is offered in six trims: XE, XL, XV Executive, XV, XV Premium, and XV Premium (O).
+Nissan Magnite Variants: The carmaker offers its sub-4m SUV in six trims: XE, XL, XV Executive, XV, XV Premium, and XV Premium (O).
+The Red Edition is sold with three variants - XV MT, XV Turbo MT and XV Turbo CVT.

-Nissan Magnite Seating Capacity: It is a five-seater.
+Nissan Magnite Seating Capacity: The Nissan Magnite is a five-seater subcompact SUV.

-Nissan Magnite Engine and Transmission: Nissan offers two petrol engine options: a naturally aspirated 1-litre (72PS/96Nm) and a 1-litre turbo-petrol (100PS/160Nm).
-Both are mated to a 5-speed manual, while the turbo unit also gets the choice of a CVT (152Nm with the CVT).
+Nissan Magnite Engine and Transmission: The Magnite is available with two petrol engine options: a naturally aspirated 1-litre (72PS/96Nm) and a 1-litre turbo-petrol (100PS/160Nm).
+A 5-speed manual is available as standard, while the turbo unit gets the choice of a CVT (with torque output revised to 152Nm).

-Nissan Magnite Features: It gets an 8-inch touchscreen infotainment system with wireless Android Auto and Apple CarPlay, 16-inch dual-tone alloy wheels, LED headlamps with LED DRLs, and auto AC with rear vents.
-The higher-specced XV and XV Premium come with a Tech Pack, which further include a wireless phone charger, air purifier, JBL speakers, ambient lighting, and puddle lamps.
+Nissan Magnite Features: Nissan has equipped the Magnite with an 8-inch touchscreen infotainment system with wireless Android Auto and Apple CarPlay, 7-inch digital instrument cluster, 16-inch dual-tone alloy wheels, LED headlamps with LED DRLs, and auto AC with rear vents.
+Features like a wireless phone charger, air purifier, JBL speakers, ambient lighting, and puddle lamps are offered with the Tech Pack available with the higher-specced XV and XV Premium trims.

-Nissan Magnite Safety: Passenger safety is taken care of by dual front airbags, rear parking sensors, ABS with EBD, hill start assist, and electronic stability control.
+Nissan Magnite Safety: Safety features onboard include dual front airbags, a 360-degree camera, hill start assist, and electronic stability control.

 Nissan Magnite Price